aimeos/ai-lexoffice/README.md

-# ai-lexoffice
+# Aimeos Lexoffice adapter

-Aimeos Lexoffice adapter: Push orders from Aimeos to Lexoffice
+Push orders from Aimeos to Lexoffice